DSloan10/scottish_household_survey_project/README.md

 I decided to start by assertaining whether any sustained gaps were evident amongst different groups of the Scottish population.
 To do this, I took mean percetages from across the years addressed (2013 and 2019) for these different groups.

-In terms of the 10-minute measure, dividing the population by categories and then sub groups produced a fairly homogenous picture, with the majority of groups having 80 per cent of respondents or higher.
+In terms of the 10-minute measure, dividing the population by categories and then sub groups produced a fairly homogenous picture, with the majority of groups having 80% of respondents or higher.
 The exception to this pattern was those labeled as of "Non White Ethnicity", and the first sign of a fairly worrying trend in the data:

 <br />